8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, masonry, stone |

 What makes a can of paint premium?
 And, more importantly, why should you pay extra for that?
 Well, let’s look at the facts.
 First, the AR500 high gloss sealer is made from non-recycled resin (US-based).
-Second, it’s breathable, easily penetrates high solids, and boasts enhanced bonding characteristics.
+Second, it’s breathable, quickly penetrates solids, and boasts enhanced bonding characteristics.
 If the walls in your basement are somewhat old and faded, AR500 will make them look good as new, which can’t be said about most paints.

 - Formulated from non-recycled resins